 HashiCorp Cloud Platform (HCP) uses service principals to authenticate service requests from applications, hosted services, and automated tools.
 Service principals can only be associated with one organization, and you can assign role-based permissions to service principals so that they can perform specific actions in HCP.
 Refer to the User Permissions for details.

-This page explains how to create and delete service principles in HCP as well as how to generate a service principle key for authentication.
+This page explains how to create and delete service principals in HCP as well as how to generate a service principal key for authentication.

 Create a Service Principal

 From your HashiCorp Portal, click Access control (IAM) in the left navigation, and then click Service principals.
 You may see the following screen if there were no service principals previously created.

 Click + Create service principal.
 The following screen opens.

 Type in a name and select a role.
 The following roles can be assigned to the service principal.

 Admin: Full access to all resources including editing IAM, invite users, and edit roles.

 Contributor: Create and manage all types of resources, but cannot grant access to others.

 To view additional permissions for these roles, refer to the HCP Platform Permissions document.